No Other Choice

 | Director: | Park Chan-wook |

-| Writer: | Park Chan-wook, Lee Kyoung-mi, Don McKellar, Donald E. Westlake, Lee Ja-hye |
+| Writer: | Park Chan-wook, Donald E. Westlake, Lee Kyoung-mi, Don McKellar, Lee Ja-hye |

-| Genres: | Comedy, Crime, Thriller |
+| Genres: | Crime, Thriller, Comedy |

-| Keywords | based on novel or book, remake, devoted family man, comedy thriller, black comedy |
+| Keywords | based on novel or book, remake, blunt, unemployment, paper industry, unemployed, devoted family man, hilarious, defiant, horrified, black comedy |

 | Production Companies | Moho Film, KG Productions, CJ ENM Studios |